ava-labs/avalanchego/README.md

 Improvements that reduce the amount of time it takes to bootstrap are under development.

 The bottleneck during bootstrapping is typically database IO.
-Using a more powerful CPU or increasing the database IOPS on the computer running a node, will decrease the amount of time bootstrapping takes.
+Using a more powerful CPU or increasing the database IOPS on the computer running a node will decrease the amount of time bootstrapping takes.

 ## Generating Code